Table of Contents

 Contemporary businesses and companies want their employees to collaborate, share ideas, and support each other.
 Indeed, these are the necessary ingredients for innovation and transformation.
 Hence, these modern concepts especially work for startups.
 Since startups are innovative, they don’t choose cubes.
-Instead, they don’t believe that open offices are distracting and disruptive for deep work and flow.
+Instead, they don’t believe that open offices are distracting and disruptive to deep work and flow.

 However, visitors to these modern companies might find a mix of workspace concepts.
 For example, spaces that look like phone booths where individuals can go to take calls or meetings and not disturb their colleagues.
 These are modular home offices, portable, efficient, and space-smart.
-One of the main innovators and providers for these designs is ROOM.
+One of the main innovators and providers of these designs is ROOM.

 This company provides startups with soundproof single-person booths as well as modular $16k+ movable meeting rooms that can fit 2+ people.
-Furthermore, it focuses on the consumer/work from home market.
+Furthermore, it focuses on the consumer/work-from-home market.
 Since spaces to work are limited (especially in cities), businesses like ROOM provide appropriate places to work.
 But they are also easy to move.

 Modular home offices: customizable, movable, and comfortable